EADS HC-144 Ocean Sentry

 The EADS HC-144 Ocean Sentry is a medium-range, twin-engined turboprop aircraft used by the United States Coast Guard in the search-and-rescue and maritime patrol missions.
 Based on the CASA CN-235, it was procured as a "Medium Range Surveillance Aircraft."
-The HC-144 is supplied by Airbus Group, Inc, formerly EADS North America, and is built in Spain by CASA.
+The HC-144 is supplied by Airbus Group, Inc, formerly EADS North America, and is built in Spain by CASA and Indonesia by IPTN.

 Design and development

 Intended to replace the Dassault HU-25 Guardian jet, the HC-144A Ocean Sentry is part of the Coast Guard's Integrated Deepwater System Program of recapitalization and new-asset acquisition.
 Based on the CN-235-300 MP Persuader, the maritime patrol version of the CN-235 military transport, the HC-144 offers a longer endurance than the HU-25 it is replacing in U.S. Coast Guard service, as well as better performance in the low-level observation role.

 The HC-144A has an eight-hour endurance, which makes it suited for the command and control and search and rescue roles.
 Its rear ramp provides for transport of standard cargo pallets.
 It also features short takeoff and landing capability.